 A one-million-dollar renovation of the Hamilton Murray Theater halted PST's production for two seasons in 1999 and 2000.
 But in 2001, a group of devoted students led by Amanda Brandes revived the company and reintroduced Princeton Summer Theater to the community.
 The theater has seen improved attendance and great critical success every year since.
 As Princeton Summer Theater continues to grow -- this summer presenting a more ambitious season than ever -- it remains committed to making challenging, entertaining plays accessible to the Princeton community and hopes to do so for many summers to come.

-Princeton Summer Theater will return this summer with a full season of programming, including four main stage shows and a children’s show.
-Our newly renovated space includes improved heating, ventilation, and air-conditioning systems, as well as a new automated winch system.
-We hope that you will join us this June for PST’s forty-eighth season.
+As in 2018, in 2019 Princeton Summer Theater will present a full season of programming, including four main stage shows and a children’s show.
+We hope that you will join us this June for our new 2019 season!